The Rudiments

 , <article>

 , and the many other semantically meaningful elements to clearly describe its structure.
 It can be concise and somewhat readable without styling applied to it.
 It can be created without the assumption that JavaScript will be available on the visitor’s device.
-Static content can be sent to visitors in an assembled state.
+Static content can be sent to visitors pre-assembled so that even the most basic of user agents will be able to display something legible.

 This author believes that web pages are often complex but need not be, and many could be reduced to a more rudimentary state without adversely affecting their ability to serve their immediate purpose – in fact many web pages could better serve their purpose for more of their visitors more of the time if they were reduced to a more rudimentary state.
 Others need not agree with these assertions.
 Whatever an author decides for their page, their choices can be altered by a visitor in disagreement, so long as the rudiments are not erased by carelessness, or worse, by deliberate action.